 Innovations that improve crop yield and resilience, without increasing the chemical load are also an essential part of the regenerative agriculture toolkit.
 To this end bio stimulants, the white papers says have an important role.
 Bio stimulants are molecules that send signals to plants to trigger specific biological processes, often by activating or suppressing gene expression or metabolic activity.
 They can be delivered into plants via seed treatments, soil treatments, or foliar sprays.

 There are several challenges that must be addressed before the benefits of regenerative agriculture can be fully seen.
-For example, in the area of biostimulants the White Paper says: “Creating biologicals and biostimulants is not as easy as established lines of chemical treatments.
+For example, in the area of biostimulants the report says: “Creating biologicals and biostimulants is not as easy as established lines of chemical treatments.
 Many involve living organisms that have a limited shelf life and need to be stored under certain conditions (often below certain temperatures) to ensure they stay dormant until they are in the soil.
 That creates a barrier for farmers, reducing the market incentive to develop them.”

 There is also a need to support farmers in changing their practices.
 “In many cases, adding biological solutions without making broader changes to farming practices will have little impact.
 Biological solutions such as microbes and beneficial nematodes are living organisms.
 They won’t be able to thrive – and may not even survive – on farms with monoculture, excessive herbicide and nitrogen use, or constantly churned up soil,” the paper adds.

-The mid-term horizon is what the paper calls a supported transition.
-Subsidies or other payment mechanisms that gets farmers over perceived barrier into regenerative agriculture could be transformative.
-This finance may not just come from government, but also from private investors and value chain partnerships, the paper says.
+The near-term horizon is the regenerative agriculture premium, like paying a premium for organic produce, although this is probably not the route to mainstream adoption.
+The mid-term horizon is what the paper calls a supported transition; this involves subsidies or other payment mechanisms that get farmers over perceived barrier into regenerative agriculture could be transformative.
+This finance may not just come from government, but also from private investors and others in the value chain.
+In the long term however, the paper says: “Regenerative practices make business sense even without premiums because they enable more efficient resource use and long-term sustainable yields.”

 Further reading: